eformsignen/eformsignen.github.io/help/chapter4.rst

 |image10|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Camera-component-properties_web.png
-   :alt: Setting Camera Component Properties
+   :alt: Setting Camera Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Camera component.
-For example, the ID of the component that takes the photo of a driver’s license can be ‘driverLicense’.
+Enters the ID of the Camera field.
+For example, the ID of the field that takes the photo of a driver’s license can be ‘driverLicense’.

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Placeholder**